We write and post and share feedback and develop the habit. The writing habit.

 Too little, and you may never begin!

 Here’s what you need, and why!
 Here’s the complete list, which I’ve attached again at the bottom of this post.
+You can also click here to see the ‘must-go’ places in Florence that may ignite your artistic side and get your art supplies working.

 I’ve posted brands I’ve used and like, are economical, and available, with some explanation of why I am choosing what I’m choosing.